blackberry/Falco-bypasses/README.md

 [Falco]
 SILENCE
 ```
-Same does not work for _-s_ flag because _-s_ is a substring of _--shell_ and thus `proc.args contains -s` evaluates to TRUE.
+The same does not work for _-s_ flag because _-s_ is a substring of _--shell_ and thus `proc.args contains -s` evaluates to TRUE.
 Instead, we can collate the flags as with the previous bypass:
 ```
 $ sudoedit -ns '\' 'id'
 usage: sudoedit [-AknS] [-r role] [-t type] [-C num] [-g group] [-h host] [-p prompt] [-T timeout]